EmilStenstrom/friendlybit/posts/2006-05-01-datatypes-of-html.md

   - HTML
 ---
 <p class="first">
   HTML is often bashed by people for being a bad language.
 People, often used to XML, talk about the lack of good elements for marking up things like authors and dates.
 While I agree that HTML would need a few more tags that help with marking the meaning of things I do think HTML is good at structure.
-This article is a attempt to show HTML&#8217;s power by mapping how different datatypes in the common programming languages map to elements in HTML.
+This article is a attempt to show HTML's power by mapping how different datatypes in the common programming languages map to elements in HTML.
 </p>

   * [Arrays, Lists, Vectors](#lists)